 The same is true of the Concussion Settlement.
 In Part II of this series, I will demonstrate how bogus actuaries based on the general population, not subject to the brain damage have been used against the players by all of the parties in authority in the Settlement.
 These actuaries, endorsed by the NFL and by Seeger compare NFL retirees statistically to the general population and when dementia or Alzheimer’s disease is diagnosed at an earlier age than considered normal, the claim is flagged as fraudulent and placed in audit.
 Doctors have been accused of misconduct and radiologists who have taken brain scans have been accused of fraud all because their diagnoses do not fit the profile of a population that has not sustained up to two decades of constant blows to the head and brain.

-In a memorandum and order regarding distribution of attorney fees issued by Judge Brody on April 5, she references Seeger’s work as “extraordinary” but her basis for that evaluation seems to be rooted more in efficiency in gaining a settlement rather than its actual value to all Class Members.
+In a memorandum and order regarding the distribution of attorney fees issued by Judge Brody on April 5, she references Seeger’s work as “extraordinary” but her basis for that evaluation seems to be rooted more inefficiency in gaining a settlement rather than its actual value to all Class Members.

 In an op-ed submitted by Seeger to Washington Post, he applauds the early payouts in the Settlement and says that the Settlement is “on track.”
 He states that more than $348 million has been approved for settlement payouts, and again, on the surface this appears to be a great deal of money which would indicate that the Settlement is performing its function, but a closer look shows that from that $348 million, less than half, or about $150 million has actually been awarded to players and their families.
 Much of the other half is still subject to audits and appeals and is not guaranteed to reach the recipients.
 Zooming in further with the magnifying glass, one will also learn that the bulk of both the actual payouts and approvals has been awarded to Death with CTE and ALS cases.
 The pathology and diagnoses of these events is veritably indisputable unlike the more subjective diagnoses of Alzheimer’s and dementia which represent over 82 percent of claims filed to date.
 The vast majority of these claims have been impeded and held up mercilessly, causing extreme stress to the already impaired players and their families, and in some cases the delays have caused players to lose their homes, fall prey to predatory lenders, and forfeit much needed medical treatment because there are no funds available to cover it.